Dash Point Trail

 Reflections…

-As I hiked, I couldn’t help but think about how losing Kelly has altered my narrative.
-Her absence has left a gaping chasm in my story, forcing me to reconstruct the meaning of my life without her.
-Some psychologists call this “narrative disruption,” which seems appropriate.
-The shared stories that once defined us have been upended, leaving me grappling with profound questions: What does it mean to love deeply?
-What does connection look like when the person you relied on is gone?
-With each step on the trail, I felt the weight of these questions pressing down on me like the saturated trail I traversed.
-Yet, in this space of solitude, I began to find the contours of a new narrative—a journey of understanding and redefining love.
+Losing Kelly has altered my story.
+Her absence leaves a large gap, forcing me to rebuild the meaning of my life without her.
+Some call this narrative disruption, and it fits.
+The shared history that defined us has changed, leaving me with quiet questions about what it means to love deeply, and what connection looks like when the person you relied on is gone.
+With each step, the weight of these questions felt as heavy as the saturated ground.
+Yet, in the solitude, I am beginning to find the shape of a new path.

 -Ken